CVE-2025-8927

 CVE-2025-8927 is a low-severity Improper Restriction of Excessive Authentication Attempts (CWE-307) vulnerability in Mtons Mblog.
 Its CVSS base score is 2.9 (Low).

-Operationally, exploitation aligns with the MITRE ATT&CK technique Password Guessing (T1110.001); ranked in the top 45.7% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Brute Force (T1110); ranked at the 47th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.

 EU & UK References